dyne/reflow-docs/website/docs/zenpub.md

 ---
 id: ZenPub
-title: "🧩 ZenPub server"
+title: "🧩 ReflowOS server"
 ---

 <section class="reflow__doc">

-[ZenPub server](https://github.com/dyne/zenpub) is the back-end software for the Reflow project.
+[ReflowOS server](https://github.com/dyne/reflow-os) is the back-end software for the Reflow project.

-It is based on [CommonsPub](http://commonspub.org), a [federated](./federation) free software app ecosystem.
+It is based on [Bonfire](http://bonfire.cafe), a [federated](./federation) free software app ecosystem.

 ## Stack